accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS with voice control

 1. Activate **voice control**.
-1. Locate the form buttons on the screen.
+1. Identify the form buttons on the screen.
 1. Check that
 	- the heading detected by the voice control (grey tooltip) is relevant (it allows you to understand the action of the button);
 	- the visible label is contained in the label detected by the voice control (grey tooltip);